CarlKCarlK/anyinput/README.md

     Ok(s.len() + 2)
 }
 ```
+Here `AnyString0` is the generic type.
+The `as_ref()` line converts the generic to the concrete type.

-As with all Rust generics, the compiler creates a separate function for each combination of concrete types by calling code.
+As with all Rust generics, the compiler creates a separate function for each combination of concrete types used by the calling code.

 Project Links cmk update